joomla/joomla-websites/documentation/guide-for-adding-banner-ads.md

 ```html
 <script async src="//ads.joomla.org/www/delivery/asyncjs.php"></script>
 ```
-This code should be included **once** per page
+This code should be included **once** per page.
+The best way to include this code is most likely by pasting it into the template of the site.
+The code should be inside the `<body>` of the page near the `</body>` closing tag.

 ### Zone specific code
 ```html
 <ins data-revive-zoneid="xx" data-revive-id="4bacaeba2f8655edc9ca810c946aab5a"></ins>
 ```
 The xx should be replaced with a zone ID given to you by the team managing the ad server.
+A good way to do this is to create a Joomla module with custom html.
+Make sure you disable the editor when pasting in or editing this code as it might otherwise strip some of the html.

 If you need to get one or more zone id's for a site then please contect soren.beck-jensen@community.joomla.org

 ## Ad formats
 We currently have two (well kind of three) ad formats that you can implement on your site.